tomByrer/state-shifter/readme.md

 ## About

-### JavaScript Finite State Mahcines that are simple to use to simplify your code, while powerful and flexable
+### JavaScript Finite State Machines that are simple to use to simplify your code, while powerful and flexible

-[Finite State Mahcines](https://eng.libretexts.org/Under_Construction/Book:_Discrete_Structures/09:_Finite-State_Automata/9.01:_Introduction/9.1.01:_Finite-State_Machine_Overview) (FSM) helps organize your code and prevent errors when it is a complex web of `if else / switch` statements.
+[Finite State Machines](https://eng.libretexts.org/Under_Construction/Book:_Discrete_Structures/09:_Finite-State_Automata/9.01:_Introduction/9.1.01:_Finite-State_Machine_Overview) (FSM) helps organize your code and prevent errors when it is a complex web of `if else / switch` statements.
 If you picture your code as a flowchart with several branches, then a FSM is for you.

-state-shifter seeks to make FSMs easy to learn, fun to build, while maximizing JavaScript's power and flexibilty.
+state-shifter seeks to make FSMs easy to learn, fun to build, while maximizing JavaScript's power and flexibility.
 It is not a full DSL and ecosystem like [XState](https://stately.ai/).
 Rather it is only there to progress though the state (& run the functions) you define.  state-shifter code is very minimal, with only a few conventions to remember.

 ## Example